 أرشيف المدينة Archive

-- I work for a society where there is an equal space for my thoughts.. and for those who disagree with me..
+I aspire to a society where there is an equal space for my thoughts and for those who disagree with me.

 Ibrahim al-Assil is a Syrian political analyst and civil society activist who serves as a resident fellow at the Middle East Institute.
 He is also a director at the Orient Research Center-DC Office.
 His work focuses on the Syrian conflict with an emphasis on different aspects of security, civil society, political Islam, and political economy.
 Al-Assil is the president and a co-founder of the Syrian Nonviolence Movement, an NGO formed in 2011 to promote peaceful struggle and civil resistance as a way to achieve social, cultural, and political change in Syrian government and